uzh-rpg/rpg_svo/README.md

 Type `rosrun rqt_svo rqt_svo` to run the SVO widget that displays the number of tracked features, the frame rate and provides some interface buttons.

+If the widget is not found, try this:

+    rm ~/.config/ros.org/rqt_gui.ini
+    rosrun rqt_svo rqt_svo

 Keyboard Shortcuts
 ------------------